 APPEARANCE

 All salad dressings were close in consistency to buttermilk ranch dressing.
-The salad dressing with milk was slightly thinner and the dressing with sour cream was slightly thicker.
+The salad dressing with milk was slightly thinner, and the dressing with sour cream was somewhat thicker.

 TASTE